 Quality Orthoses Begin with Quality Casts

 Negative cast quality is a key factor in determining the effectiveness of orthoses in your clinical outcomes.
 Functional and accommodative orthoses require different casting techniques.
 ProLab’s standards for casting are supported by the literature and are part of our evidence-based approach to orthotic therapy.
-We recommend the following casting techniques to achieve the best outcomes.
+The table below outlines the requirements for each type of orthotic device.